strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 Hopefully, this blog post helps you to write your own Pod Security Providers and extend your Strimzi installation.
 To help you get started, all the code mentioned in this post is also available on GitHub.
-You can find it in [this repository](https://github.com/scholzj/custom-pod-security-providers).
+You can find it in the [Custom Strimzi Pod Security Providers](https://github.com/scholzj/custom-pod-security-providers) repository.
-The example repository contains the Java classes as well as the provider configuration file and the `Dockerfile` which you need for custom providers.
+The example repository contains the Java classes for custom providers, as well as the required provider configuration file and the Dockerfile.